teuk/mediabot_v3/install/migrations/README.md

 MB734 registers the default-off `Radio` capability.
 Apply after Quip with `SOURCE /home/mediabot/mediabot_v3/install/migrations/20260911_radio_chanset.sql;` It does not enable a channel.
 See [radio setup](../../docs/RADIO.md) for the local API and HTTPS clients.

+`20260916_channel_timezone.sql` adds `CHANNEL.timezone`.
+Existing channels
+start at `UTC`; set the intended IANA name with `!chanset #channel timezone Area/City` after the code is deployed.
+Use the IRC command instead of a direct `UPDATE`: it also clears legacy Night Owl / Early Bird classification state so history is recomputed under the new civil time.